Super-Protocol/docs/developers/index.md

 We believe that decentralized confidential computing is the future foundation of Web3 and we are building a whole Web3 cloud service to prove it.
 We hope that you will believe it too.

-### What is the goal here?
+### What's the plan?

-To be frank, the goal is to experiment.
-This is not meant to be a rigid, formal exercise.
-The Super Protocol solution is ready for third party apps - and we really want to see what you'll come up with!
+We have a private Slack channel for the Web3 developers who want to build apps on Super Protocol.

+Our team will provide technical expertise and support: guides, instruments, sample mini-apps for reference, and confidential computing resources.

-Specifically for this exercise we have built a proof-of-concept app: [Super Chat](/testnet/chat).
-It's a complex web app that runs entirely inside of [Trusted Execution Environment](https://www.intel.com/content/www/us/en/architecture-and-technology/software-guard-extensions.html), on multiple machines provided by different cloud providers.
+To illustrate the capabilities of Super Protocol to the developer community we have built a proof-of-concept app: [Super Chat](/testnet/chat).
+It's a complex web app that runs entirely inside of [Trusted Execution Environment](https://www.intel.com/content/www/us/en/architecture-and-technology/software-guard-extensions.html), on multiple machines sourced from different cloud providers.
 Chat data is saved and synchronized via decentralized storage ([Storj](https://www.storj.io/)).
 Tunnels provide public external IPs, improve load balancing, reduce DDOS attacks and hide inbound traffic from the host machines.
-It's certainly the first of a kind.

-So, here's the idea: we want to gather a reasonably small group of Web3 developers, put them together in a closed Slack channel, and and see what comes out of it.
-It has elements of both an incubator and a hackathon: you have the ideas and the skills, and we have the confidential computing resources and technical knowledge of Super Protocol (of course).
-Let's make something awesome!

-We plan to begin this exercise around mid-September 2023 and have something to show by the end of the year.

-What do you say?

-### What are we building?

-It's up to you what to build - but we would prefer it to be Web3 related in some way and run inside a TEE.
+It's up to you what to build - but it has to be Web3 related in some way and run inside a TEE.

-Here are some ideas from us:
+Here are some ideas from us (may and should be combined):

 | Areas | Description |
 | ---------- | -- |